 Real-time (active) tracking has become the most popular method for tracking trucks despite its higher cost because of the huge benefits to having real-time information to make on-demand management decisions.

 Web-based vs. Client-based

 Many GPS solutions utilize proprietary software that requires installation on your computer.
 Often, these solutions also require frequent manual upgrades and downloads.
 Another drawback to proprietary software is that the GPS solution can only be used on computers with the proper installation.

 Fleetmatics provides the information securely over the Internet.
 As long as you know the login and password, you can access your account from any Internet-enabled computer.
 The flexibility and 24/7 accessibility of an Internet based solution makes it the far superior choice when deciding on a specific GPS solution.

 Truck GPS tracking requires current and clear mapping.
 Some GPS solutions have partnered with well-known mapping providers – for example, Fleetmatics with Google mapping – for the most accurate and up-to-date mapping available.

 The best GPS vehicle tracking systems mapping features allow you to zoom all the way down to street level and provide street, terrain, satellite and hybrid street/satellite views.
 In addition, you should be able to get real-time traffic information via the mapping in order to help drivers avoid delays.

 Using Reports and Alerts

-Fleetmatics allow you to automate concise and easy to understand reports on a weekly or monthly basis.
+Fleetmatics allows you to automate concise and easy to understand reports on a weekly or monthly basis.
 In addition, you have the ability to generate reports instantly.

 The data can be organized to give you information about daily truck activity, speeding violations, violations of company driving policy, a complete list of truck starts and stops, excessive idling times and much more.